 Managing multiple tables at once is a skill that takes time to develop, and it plays a huge role in both customer satisfaction and how much a Waiter or Waitress can earn in tips.

-In this article, we’ll break down typical table numbers across different types of restaurants, explain what factors influence table assignments and share how Waiters and Waitresses successfully juggle multiple guests at once.
+In this article, we’ll break down the typical number of tables served in different types of restaurants, explain what factors influence table assignments and share how Waiters and Waitresses successfully juggle multiple guests at once.

 How Many Tables Does a Waiter or Waitress Typically Handle?